-#2022-003 Timely Preparation of Bank Reconciliations
+#2023-003 Timely Preparation of Bank Reconciliations

-Condition: The City of Eunice did not reconcile bank accounts on a timely basis.

-Criteria: All bank reconciliations should be prepared on a timely basis, as statements are received from the bank.

-Cause: The Clerk was unable to prepare reconciliations in a timely manner due to unexpected circumstances arising and a shortage of staff.

-Effect: Untimely preparation of bank reconciliations results in a delay in financial reporting and may also allow fraudulent activity to go undetected.

-Recommendation: Bank reconciliations should be prepared on a monthly basis, as statements are available

-Response: In the future, bank reconciliations will be prepared in a timely manner, as statements are received
+- Condition: The City of Eunice did not reconcile bank accounts on a timely basis. - Criteria: All bank reconciliations should be prepared on a timely basis, as statements are received from the bank. - Cause: The Clerk was unable to prepare reconciliations in a timely manner due to unexpected circumstances arising and a shortage of staff. - Effect: Untimely preparation of bank reconciliations results in a delay in financial reporting and may also allow fraudulent activity to go undetected. - Recommendation: Bank reconciliations should be prepared on a monthly basis, as statements are available from the bank. - Response: In the future, bank reconciliations will be prepared in a timely manner, as statements are received from the bank.